 Recommendations

 This is a feature that can really help you with the solving of errors.
-In the MEM Console, you can only assign remediation scripts to a group but you can’t trigger it on an individual device.
+In the Intune admin center, you can only assign remediation scripts to a group but you can’t trigger them on an individual device.
 That’s exactly what I did with the Intune Troubleshooter.
 If you want to run an action on a single device, you can trigger the script and I’ll create a group in the background (if it doesn’t already exist) with the name “MDM-Remediation-Trigger-{ScriptName}” which you can of course change, and add the device to it.
-So the remediation action will be performed on the device quite timely.
+So the remediation action will be performed on the device in a timely manner.

 How can you get the Tool